-ТҮРЕ WHAT IT IS MINIMUM EXHIBITION PERIOD Exempt and Complying Development Straightforward development that does not need an assessment, or can be determined through fast-track assessment by Council, or an accredited certifier under the State Environmental Planning Policy (Exempt and Complying Development Codes) 2008.
-No minimum requirement Application for development consent for local development and integrated development For development under Council's local controls including, but not limited to new dwellings and commercial, retail, or industrial sites.
-14 days (can be reduced to 7 days or extended by the assessing Council Officer, in line with this Plan).
+ТҮРЕ WHAT IT IS MINIMUM EXHIBITION PERIOD Exempt and Complying Development Development that does not require the lodgement, assessment and determination of a Development Application by Council.
+Development of this nature can either be done without an assessment or approval process (as exempt development) or through a fast-track assessment process (as complying development).
+Capability for development to be either exempt or complying is outlined at www.planning.nsw.gov.au/ Assess-and-Regulate/Development-Assessment/ Planning-Approval-Pathways/Complying-development State Environmental Planning Policy (Exempt and Complying Development Codes) 2008.
+If development can be undertaken as complying development, this can be pursued through the Council or a suitably accredited Private Certifier.
+The period (if any) determined by the person or body responsible for publicly exhibiting the application or matter.
+Application for development consent for local development and integrated development For development under Council's local controls including, but not limited to new dwellings and commercial, retail, or industrial sites.
+14 days (can be reduced to 7 days or extended by the assessing Council Officer, in accordance with this Plan).
 Application for development consent for designated development For development likely to have a higher impact, or that is located in or near environmentally sensitive areas.
 28 days Environmental Impact Statements obtained under Division 5.1 of the EP&A Act Supports certain development applications by identifying and responding to any environmental impacts of the development 28 days.
 Integrated Development Integrated development requires approval under another Act or Regulation, in addition to the EP&A Act.
-14 days Threatened species development Development to which section 7.7 (2) of the Biodiversity Conservation Act 2016 or section 221ZW of the Fisheries Management Act 1994 apply.
-28 days Nominated integrated development Requires an additional approval under the following acts: Heritage Act 1977, Water Management Act 2000, or Protection of the Environment Operations Act 1997 28 days Re-exhibition of any amended application No minimum
+14 days Threatened species development Conservation Act 2016 or section 221/W of the Fisheries Nominated integrated development Requires an additional approval under the following acts: Heritage Act 1977, Water Management Act 2000, or Protection of the Environment Operations Act 1997 28 days